-Men and women both are more attracted to people who show that they are available, and men and women both tend to show their availability when they are interested in getting to know someone better.
-Showing availability could be having an open posture with arms uncrossed and legs uncrossed.
-Men and women will also show availability by looking upward at the face of the other person rather than down at their feet, the table, or their phone.
-In essence, if you are interest in someone, you will pay attention to what they are saying and will mirror what they are doing.
+People are generally more attracted to a person who shows availability.
+Showing availability might entail having an open posture with arms and legs uncrossed.
+Another common indicator is maintaining steady and prolonged eye contact rather than looking away or down (for example, at their feet, the table, their phone, etc.).
+In short, if you are interested in someone, you are more likely to pay attention to what they are saying and more likely to mirror what they are doing.

 Frequently Asked Questions (FAQs):

 In general, these are conscious or subconscious movements that constitute nonverbal ways of showing attraction.
 There are many body language signs of attraction, many of which are covered in the above article.
 These signs can be subtle signals, such as increased heart rate and pupil dilation, or they can be more obvious, such as leaning in and opening up one’s body.